 Alternative arrangements must be in place in the absence of one or both of the named staff.
 However, the school should be aware that the introduction of other staff to the care context without prior arrangement can increase the vulnerability of the child and adults.
+An informed decision on care by a senior member of staff in conjunction with staff in this scenario should be made.

-The plan should specify the assistance to be provided as clearly as possible e.g., undressing/cleaning the child, changing a nappy, holding child in position, etc.
+The plan should specify the care to be provided as clearly as possible e.g., undressing/cleaning the child, changing a nappy, holding child in position, etc.

-The assistant/s should talk to the child throughout the procedure e.g. "I am going to help you undress", "I am using a wipe to clean your bottom".
+The staff member should talk to the child throughout the procedure e.g. "I am going to help you undress", "I am using a wipe to clean your bottom".